mj2905/GestionOrganisation/Reports/DetailedRules.md

 Someone buffed your terminal | MULTIPLIER_ATTACK_STACK (10%, 30s)
 Buff an attack terminal | MULTIPLIER_BUFF_TERMINAL (10%, 30s)
 Buff a base | MULTIPLER_BUFF_BASE (10%, 30s)

-#### Defense mode
-* Each terminal buffed by the player confers a multiplier.
-(Analogy with clickers and entities that generate more resources the more you click on it) MULTIPLIER_BUFF_TERMINAL
-* Each base buffed by the player confers a multiplier.
-MULTIPLIER_BUFF_BASE

 ### Medals
 Medals rewards out-of-the-ordinary behaviour, they can be received an unlimited number of times.